Live Stream Concerts

 Traffic varies throughout the year, depending on special events, weather, and accidents/road closures.
 Check your traffic apps and allow plenty of time for unexpected delays and parking.
-We always recommend arriving on the coast earlier in the day to ensure that you’ll be parked and seated prior to 4:30.
-Late arrivals will be asked to wait in our lobby/solarium area until a break in the music.
+We always recommend arriving on the coast earlier in the day to ensure that you’ll be parked and seated by 4:25pm.
+Late arrivals will be asked to wait in our lobby/solarium area until there’s a break in the music.

 Where is the account?

-Your patron account exists on our new ticketing platform, hosted by VBO Tickets.
+Your patron account exists on our ticketing platform, hosted by VBO Tickets.

 What information is stored in the account?